HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/closure_tests/index.rst

 Running Closure Tests
 =====================

-In this section, we demonstrate how to closure tests using Colibri.
+In this section, we demonstrate how to run closure tests using Colibri.
 In the closure test tutorial, we run a standard closure test using the Les Houches parametrisation as a model. :ref:`This tutorial <in_les_houches>` covers how to implement this model in Colibri.